 The first thing to do is fold your sleeves in half with the right sides facing each other, so that the sleeve seams meet up.
-Pin and sew, the neaten the raw edges. (the brown thread i was using was impossible to see so i decided to serge with white thread so you can kind of see whats going on.
+Pin and sew, then neaten the raw edges.

 Sew basting stitches along the sleeve cap.
 There are some handy guide dots on your Darling Ranges sleeve pattern – simply sew around the sleeve cap between those dots using the longest stitch on your machine.
 Don’t backstitch, you want to leave long thread tails.

 Now we’re going to gently pull on the threads to very very slightly gather up the fabric on the sleeve cap.
 Not so much that you can see visible gathers, but just enough so that you can ease the sleeve into the armsyce.

 With your dress the wrong way round (ie wrong side of fabric facing outwards) place your sleeve inside the dress with it’s right sides facing outwards.
 Match up the side seam of the bodice and the sleeve seam and pin.
 Beginning pinning the sleeve to the armsyce.
 I like to start at the seam and pin up until i reach the basting on each side.
 Then you can fiddle with easing the sleeve in until you’ve got it just right.

 Pin the sleeve cap in, sew and finish the raw edges.